Nurse tells why she’s refusing COVID shot, not letting her kids get it either - NewsBreak

 Camile, who did not provide her last name, is a registered nurse at a major Connecticut hospital and worked in the COVID ward.
 She watched people suffer and die and even caught COVID-19 from a patient who died from it.
 Yet, she still refuses to be vaccinated.

 “I feel just everything was rushed.
-I don’t feel there is enough evidence to make an educated decision on if the vaccine is safe and effective,” Camile said.Parents say 5th-grader died of COVID after she was class ‘nurse’
+I don’t feel there is enough evidence to make an educated decision on if the vaccine is safe and effective,” Camile said.Texas doctor suspended for ‘spreading dangerous misinformation’ on COVID-19

 Keith Grant, the Senior System Director for Infection Prevention at Hartford HealthCare , agrees that the vaccine development was historically fast, but it worked, he said.